CONTACT US

 Year 1

-In Year 1, the children are exploring sounds and distinguishing between pulse and rhythm.
-The children are learning how to combine instrumental and vocal sounds within a given structure and copying back short rhythmic and melodic phrases on percussion instruments.
+In Year 1, the children are exploring sounds and distinguishing between tempo, dynamic and changes in pitch.
+The children are learning how to combine instrumental and vocal sounds to create simple melodies using a few notes and performing these as part of a class.

 Year 2

-In Year 2, the children are listening to and recognising instrumentation, recognising timbre changes in music they listen to, and using musical vocabulary to describe these.
-The children are copying longer rhythmic patterns on untuned percussion instruments; and writing these notations to support performing as part of a group.
+In Year 2, the children are developing aural skills to recognise and recreate rhythm and dynamics using instruments and body percussion.
+The children are using these to create Soundscape, performing as part of a group.

 Key Stage 2